ajailani4/grid-compose/README.md

 <img width="291" alt="horizontal_grid_fixed" src="https://github.com/user-attachments/assets/bd2f0dbc-9933-446c-9114-c165461cc349" /><br><br>

 ## Adaptive Cell
-You can define a grid with rows or columns adaptively---the grid row or column count depends on the parent size---that every cell has at least minSize space and all extra space distributed evenly.
+You can define a grid with rows or columns adaptively&mdash;the grid row or column count depends on the parent size&mdash;that every cell has at least minSize space and all extra space distributed evenly.

 **Vertical Grid**
 ```kotlin